telefonicaid/tdigital-hybridge/README.md

 ### <a name='usage_boilerplate'>Boilerplate</a>
 The fastest track to start using Hybridge is use the Boilerplate.

+Firstly, You'll need a local server running in you development environment to load initially the test files.
-There are both supported environment projects for iOS and Android and a test HTML file `hybridge.html` that you can put in the root of your local server, along with the `hybridge.js` file as a development start of your app.
+There are both supported environment projects for iOS and Android and on the other hand a test HTML file called `hybridge.html` that you can put in the root of your local server, along with the `hybridge.js` file as a development start of your app.
+All you need is to place those files in your local web documents root and modify them as your convenience, as well as change the original local test path (`http://127.0.0.1/hybridge.html`) to another URL.
+In this way is really simple to migrate from a previous web application to a hybrid one.
+Nevertheless, a HTTP path is needed since currently Hybridge doesn't support load of local HTML files.

 **[[⬆]](#index)**